asteroid-lang/asteroid/Using Asteroid.md

 > Generate a random string that can be used as a password.

 In our solution we take advantage of Asteroid's `Pick` object.
 The `Pick` object maintains a list of items that we can randomly select from using the `pick` member function.
-As input to the `Pick` object we compute a bunch of lists of characters that are useful for password construction.
+As input to the `Pick` object, we compute a bunch of lists of characters that are useful for password construction.
 The function `achar` converts a decimal ASCII code to a single character string.

 ```